WinThitiwat/Data_Lake_with_Spark/README.md

 - Song data: `s3a://udacity-dend/song-data/`
 - Log data: `s3a://udacity-dend/log-data/`

-2. Process data using Spark

-Process data and transform into 5 different tables as followed:
+2. Process data using Spark and transform into 5 different tables as followed:
 ### Fact table:
 - `songplays` - records in log data associated with song plays i.e. records with page `NextSong`